SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 ## Recommended Methods

-Currently, over 100 algorithm choices are available.
-Thus it is suggested that you try choosing an algorithm using the `alg_hints` keyword argument.
+It is suggested that you try choosing an algorithm using the `alg_hints` keyword argument.
 However, in some cases you may want something specific, or you may just be curious.
 This guide is to help you choose the right algorithm.

 ### Non-Stiff Problems